 Privacy notice - staff

 This privacy notice is for University of York staff.
 It sets out the ways in which the University of York gathers, uses, stores and shares your data.
-It also sets out how long we keep your data and what rights you have in relation to your data under the General Data Protection Regulation (GDPR) and Data Protection Act 2018.
+It also sets out how long we keep your data and what rights you have in relation to your data under the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018.

 Where do we get your data from?